20-Minute Kashmiri Chai Recipe (Pink Tea)

 - In the traditional method, you’d keep adding cold water to extract the tea leaves and make the concentrate stronger and deeper in flavor.
 In mine, we use a minimal amount of water and a heavy dose of tea leaves to compensate and infuse strong flavor in less time.

-- We’re still utilizing the chemistry behind pink tea: baking soda, a bit of aerating, and the cold water shock.
+- The process is quickened, but the chemistry is there: baking soda, a bit of aerating, and the cold water shock.

-- Using half & half along with the milk gives it a decadent, creamy texture often associated with Kashmiri chai.
+- Half & half along with the milk gives it a decadent, creamy texture often associated with Kashmiri chai.
 If you prefer it lighter, replace the half & half with milk.
 Likewise, if you prefer it richer, increase the half & half and decrease the milk.

 What makes Kashmiri Chai pink?